isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 ### Bug Fixes included in release 1.3.1 {#bug-fixes-included-in-release-1}

 * 3759167 - Not all SCTE35 cues make it to the output manifest due to timestamp anomaly while packaging.
-Apply pts_adjustment on the SpliceTime in the TimeSignal of SpliceInfoSection in SCTE35 message
+Apply pts_adjustment on the SpliceTime in the TimeSignal of SpliceInfoSection in SCTE35 message.

 ## Known issues in release 1.3.1 {#known-issues-in-release}